What Am I Owed?

 - Unpaid Wages Calculator Calculate unpaid wages for missing hours, off-the-clock work, unpaid training, or breaks you worked through.
 Also covers unpaid overtime scenarios.

-- Pay Stub Error Calculator Calculate unpaid wages due to pay stub errors, incorrect hours, or wage miscalculations.
+- Pay Stub Error Calculator Calculate unpaid wages due to pay stub errors, incorrect hours, or wage miscalculations on your paycheck.

-- Unpaid Breaks Calculator Calculate unpaid break and meal period pay when breaks were missed, interrupted, or auto-deducted.
+- Unpaid Breaks Calculator Calculate unpaid break and meal period pay when breaks were missed, interrupted, or auto-deducted from your timesheet.

 - Meal Break Penalty Calculator Calculate meal break penalty pay for missed or late meal periods.
 Includes California-specific meal penalty rules and premium pay estimates.

-- Final Paycheck Calculator Calculate your final paycheck amount including unpaid hours, unused PTO, and final wages owed after quitting, termination, or resignation.
-Also called a last paycheck calculator.
+- Final Paycheck Calculator Calculate your final paycheck including unpaid hours, unused PTO, and final wages owed after quitting, termination, or resignation.

-- Unused Vacation Pay Calculator Estimate unused vacation pay or PTO payout owed after leaving a job.
+- PTO Payout & Unused Vacation Pay Calculator Estimate unused vacation pay or PTO payout owed after leaving a job.
+Covers state payout rules including California, Colorado, and Illinois.

-- Unpaid Holiday Pay Calculator Estimate unpaid holiday pay owed based on your pay rate, hours worked, and number of unpaid holidays.
+- Holiday Pay Calculator Estimate unpaid holiday pay owed based on your pay rate, hours worked, and number of unpaid holidays.
+Covers US and Canadian rules.

-- Misclassification Cost Calculator (1099 vs Employee) Estimate the potential financial impact when a worker is misclassified.
+- Misclassification Cost Calculator (1099 vs Employee) Estimate the potential financial impact when a worker is misclassified as an independent contractor instead of an employee.

-- Pay in Lieu of Notice Calculator Estimate pay in lieu of notice based on weekly pay and notice period.
+- Pay in Lieu of Notice Calculator Estimate pay in lieu of notice — the lump-sum owed when notice period is not worked.

 - Notice Period Calculator Estimate required notice period based on length of employment.
-Calculate employee resignation or employer termination notice.
+Covers employee resignation and employer termination notice rules.

-- Severance Pay Calculator Estimate severance pay based on years of service and pay rate.
+- Severance Pay & Package Calculator Estimate severance pay based on years of service and pay rate.
+Covers common formulas, RIF severance, and federal employee rules.

 Wage Law Guides